bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 </a>
 ```

-# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience
+# Module 5: Designing your Web site for your audience   5.3 Designing for your audience

 # Inclusive design
- Bookmark this page
-Inclusive design

 As you are designing your site, it is critical that you keep in mind the range of users who might be viewing your page.
 There are some simple design choices you can make to ensure that your web page is as inclusive as possible.